kubernetes/kops/docs/examples/kops-tests-private-net-bastion-host.md

 # USING KOPS WITH PRIVATE NETWORKING AND A BASTION HOST IN A HIGLY-AVAILABLE SETUP

-## WHAT WE WANT TO ACOMPLISH HERE ?.
+## WHAT WE WANT TO ACOMPLISH HERE?

-The exercise described on this document will focus on the following goals:
+The exercise described in this document will focus on the following goals:

 - Demonstrate how to use a production-setup with 3 masters and two workers in different availability zones.
 - Demonstrate how to use a private networking setup with a bastion host.